grafviktor/goto/README.md

 ![Shows how to set path to a remote ssh config file](demo/ssh_config_show_hosts.gif)

 _Note: SSH Include directive is also supported.
-This allows you to create an access hierarchy - for example, a root configuration will be used by UNIX team, with leaf configurations distributed across specific departments._
+This allows you to create an access hierarchy - for example, a root configuration will be used by UNIX team, with leaf configurations distributed across specific departments.
+Please read more in [this document](docs/SSH_CONFIG.md)._

 ### 2.2.
 Organize your hostnames into logical groups ###